siteleaf/siteleaf.com/_drafts/author-pages-in-jekyll-and-siteleaf.markdown

 You did it!
 You should now know how to:

-- Create a collection of authors
+- create a collection of authors,
-- Define metadata fields for each author
+- define metadata fields for each author,
-- Set up your post template to display the post's author and link to their page
+- set up your post template to display the post's author and link to their page,
-- Set up your author page template with relevant author information
+- set up your author page template with relevant author information,
-- Set up an author index template to list all authors
+- set up an author index template to list all authors, and
-- Configure Siteleaf with an autocomplete author field for each post
+- configure Siteleaf with an autocomplete author field for each post.

 ## Next steps